Warlocks Motorcycle Club (Florida): Insignia

 The club's insignia is a blazing Phoenix between a top and bottom rocker, their colors are crimson red, yellow and black.
 Mottos include "Our Business is None of Your Fucking Business" and "Warlocks forever, forever Warlocks" ("W.F.F.W.").

-Criminal activities
+Criminal allegations and incidents

+United States

+The Warlocks are considered by law enforcement to be among the many second-tier, after the "Big Four", outlaw motorcycle gangs.
+The Warlocks have a rivalry with the Outlaws and the Pagans.